Formatting your fields

 Check out this doc to see all of the other properties you can customize for metrics.

-label to add units to your valuesโ
+Add units to your values

 Some columns need a special format to convey what units they're in.
 For example, if you're a global company, and you have a revenue